amethyst/amethyst/README.md

 ```
 All available examples are listed under [examples][ex].

 Our most advanced example is currently called pong.
-It is a pong game, as you guessed it.
+It is a pong game, as you may have guessed it.
 ```
 $ cargo run --example pong
 ```

-There are quite a few prototype games that were made with amethyst.
+There are quite a few prototype games that were made with Amethyst.
 A list will be available soon.
-While we create this list, feel free to join our discord and ask about which projects are currently being made with amethyst.
+While we create this list, feel free to join our discord and ask about which projects are currently being made with Amethyst.

 For a full-blown "Hello World" tutorial check out the [Getting Started][gs] chapter
 in the book.